Famous puppeteers. Toys for adults. Dreams of Harlequin

 Costume design

-(N. Pobedina, artist, chairman of the Association of Puppet Artists of the Moscow Union of Artists (MA)) - 8 hours
+(N. Pobedina, artist, chairman of the Association of Puppet Artists of the Moscow Union of Artists (USA)) - 8 hours

 Making a Japanese style doll

-(E. Manshavina, artist, member of the Moscow Union of Artists) - 8 hours
+(E. Manshavina, artist, member of the Ministry of Agriculture) - 8 hours

 Total 220 academic hours